 The story had a happy ending, thanks to Worsley’s training and quick response.
 But how do you assess the effectiveness of a security company’s training program before an incident?

 One challenge in vetting security partners lies in the fact that everyone makes the same claims.
 Use these guidelines to dig beyond the marketing hype:

 - Training curriculum.
 Do they have a skilled, in-house team that develops their materials?
 Do they outsource training to a reputable third party?
 Perhaps they combine proprietary and external programs, such as the Crisis Prevention Institute’s Nonviolent Crisis Intervention® Training.
 (Hint: A collection of pirated VCR tapes is a bad sign.)

 - Training methods.
 How are training programs delivered and reinforced?
 The best programs present information in different ways, testing retention and understanding on an ongoing basis—such as during inspections.
 Role-playing opportunities can help officers empathize with others as they attempt to diffuse a situation.

 - Training metrics.
 How closely does the company track employee training progress?
 Are officer training records available for client review?
 Retention rates should also factor into the equation.
 Does the firm offer a rotating staff with basic training?
 Or do they have a stable team that shows continuing advancement?

 - Client support.
 How can the security firm support internal training efforts?
 For instance, some companies coordinate active shooter training with local police departments.
 They may also offer educational seminars on employee awareness and the importance of communication.

-For information on how Sunstates Security can help support your employee training efforts, please call us at 866-710-2019 or email us.
+For information on how Sunstates Security can help support your employee training efforts and prepare a plan for violence please call us at 866-710-2019 or contact us.